• Home

 Kande attributed this tension not to the technology itself, but to a lack of foundational rigor.
 “Somehow AI moves so fast … that people forgot that the adoption of technology, you have to go to the basics,” he explained, citing the need for clean data, solid business processes, and governance.
 PwC is finding that the companies that are seeing benefits from AI are “putting the foundations in place.”
 It’s about execution, not technology, he argued, and that comes down to good management and leadership.

-The Confidence Paradox and U.S. Dominance
+The confidence paradox and U.S. dominance

 The uncertain environment has also created a paradox in business sentiment, Kande told Fortune.
 While CEOs express confidence in the global economy, only 30% have confidence that they can grow their own businesses.
 Kande questioned whether this hesitation stems from geopolitics, tariffs, technology, or a lack of leadership agility.
-The last 15 years, he noted, have been ones of solid growth and stable business models, making this time a real test for the C-suite.
-“This is one of the most testing moment for leaders, what we have today,” he said, because it requires the ability to change fast and adapt quickly without getting bogged down in day-to-day, tactical combat.
+The past 15 years, he noted, have been ones of solid growth and stable business models, making this time a real test for the C-suite.
+“This is one of the most testing moments for leaders, what we have today,” he said, because it requires the ability to change fast and adapt quickly without getting bogged down in day-to-day, tactical combat.

 The transformation of the CEO role is trickling down to the workforce, necessitating a reimagining of career paths.
 Kande warned that the traditional “apprenticeship model”—where entry-level employees learn by doing basic tasks—is being disrupted by AI.
 That classic career ladder, starting at the entry level, taught lots of expertise through hands-on learning, but this will have to be redesigned, going forward, to teach “system thinking” rather than task execution, as AI increasingly handles the latter.

-Ultimately, Kande urges executives to look at the last 50 to 100 years rather than the last five to understand the current moment.
+Ultimately, Kande urges executives to look at the past 50 to 100 years rather than the past five to understand the current moment.
 Citing the infrastructure booms of the railroad era and the early internet, he said he believes the current wave of investment will birth the next age of innovation.
 The CEO survey’s framing of a coming “decade of innovation and industry reconfiguration” supports this long-term view, highlighting that companies generating more revenue from new sectors tend to enjoy higher profit margins and higher CEO confidence in future growth.

 “I’m an optimist,” Kande concluded.
-Rather than being afraid of all of the changes that are happening now, he urged leaders to remember that people fear what they don’t understand, and the best remedy for that is to seek understanding.
-“That’s why I spend so much time learning now and traveling a lot, just to understand what’s happening and thinking about what can be done differently.
-That’s why I don’t fear AI.”
+Rather than being afraid of all of the changes that are happening now, he urged leaders to remember that people fear what they don’t understand, and the best remedy for that is to seek understanding: “That’s why I spend so much time learning now and traveling a lot, just to understand what’s happening, and thinking about what can be done differently.
+That’s why I don’t fear AI.

 “I’ve seen change,” Kande said.
 “You’ve got to embrace it.”